 For current availability and application for these free gifts for breast canver patients, please visit this link: https://lumptolaughter.kindful.com/register/hope-package-request-2015.

-BreastRecon USA has a free breast reconstruction planner with tips to manage a speedy recovery.
+BreastRecon USA has a free breast reconstruction magazine with tips to plan and manage a speedy recovery.

 It’s an essential, practical download that will help you in getting and staying organized during treatment and beyond.

-You can find the link to download this free breast reconstruction planner on their website here on this page: http://www.breastreconusa.org/education/breast-reconstruction-recovery/
+You can find the link to download this free breast reconstruction magazine on their website here on this page: https://www.plasticsurgery.org/for-medical-professionals/publications/breast-reconstruction-magazine.